Miguel Tinker Salas

-Miguel Tinker Salas (born 1953 in Caripito) is a Venezuelan historian and professor at Pomona College in Claremont, California.
+Miguel Tinker Salas (born 1953 in Caripito) is a Venezuelan historian and professor at Pomona College in Claremont, California, United States.
 He specializes in modern Latin America having written books, edited volumes, and essays on Mexico and Venezuela.
 He frequently serves as a political analyst and his comments can be seen on television, radio, and print media.

 Life

-Tinker Salas earned his bachelor's, master's, and Ph.D. in history from the University of California in San Diego.
-He began his career as a professor teaching at University of California at San Diego and Arizona State University.
+Tinker Salas earned his bachelor's, master's, and Ph.D. in history from the University of California, San Diego.
+He began his career as a professor teaching at University of California, San Diego and Arizona State University.
 Since 1993, Tinker Salas has served as a professor of history and Chicano/a and Latino/a studies at Pomona College.
 In 2005, he became an endowed chair and Professor in Latin American History and coordinator of the Latin American Studies Program 2006-2011 and 2019–present.
 He has also served as the chair of the History department 2008–2011.

 Tinker Salas's research and academic interests include a wide range of topics related to the history of Latin America, and Latino/as within the United States.
 He has published and lectured widely on Venezuelan Politics, Oil and Culture; the U.S. presence in Venezuela and Mexico; Mexican/U.S. border society; Mexican society and politics, Chicano/a Latino/a Studies and the Latin American diaspora.